Playboy: The Mansion: Music

 The main song on the video game is "Playboy Mansion" by Prince Charming, from the album Songs For My Therapist.

 A soundtrack to the game, mixed by American DJ and record producer Felix da Housecat has been released.
 It features house tracks by many renowned producers like Armand Van Helden, DJ Sneak or Kaskade.

 Expansion pack

 Playboy: The Mansion - Private Party Expansion Pack is the expansion pack.
 It adds extra features such as parties like Midsummer Night's Dream, world-famous celebrities and Playmates, new animations, enhanced character editing and party-themed music.

 Features

 The expansion adds many new features to the game.
 When characters engage in sexual activities, they now remove their underwear and their genitals are blurred, much like The Sims characters.
 Another feature is the ability to throw "theme parties", which consist of Halloween, A Midsummer Night's Dream, Hef's Birthday, Tropical, Playmate of the Year and more.

+Development

+The game used the Gamebryo engine.